ddwsc/drawing_room/README.md

 Backend Design:
 - Node.js/Express will handle REST API requests for user management, room creation, and session storage.
 - Socket.io will handle real-time collaboration on the whiteboard and chat.
-- Kafka integration: Kafka topics will be created per room for managing events.
-Each room has its topic for handling whiteboard updates and chat.
+- Kafka integration: Kafka topic will be created for email sending events.
 - Redis integration: User's information will be saved for each login session.

 MySQL Design: